I wrote this on Friday morning at about 3:00 a.m.

 I grab the couch and push it in the front of the door and grab the chair and push it in front of the couch.

 I pile books on the couch.
-Hundreds of them, probably.
+Hundreds, probably.
 Heavy library ones, hardcovers, paperbacks, whatever I can grab off the shelves.

 Does this guy have some kind of mental illness?